Finding Rumor Sources on Random Trees: Proofs

-\subsection{Proof of Theorem \ref{thm:randtree}: correct detection for random trees}
+\subsection{Proof of Theorem \ref{thm:randtree}: Correct Detection for Random Trees}

-The goal is to establish that there is a strictly positive probability of detecting the source correctly as the rumor center when the rumor starts at the root of a generic randomly generated tree: this is with respect to the joint probability distribution induced by the tree construction and the SI rumor spreading model with independent spreading times with distribution $F(t)$.
-We establish this result along the lines of the proof for Theorem \ref{thm:regTree}.
-However, it requires additional details due to the irregularity and randomness in the node degrees in the tree and the arbitrary spreading time distribution $F(t)$.
+The goal is to establish that there is a strictly positive probability of detecting the source correctly as the rumor center when the rumor starts at the root of a generic random tree with generic spreading time distribution as defined earlier.
+The probability is with respect to the joint distribution induced by the tree construction and the SI rumor spreading model with independent spreading times.
+We extend the technique employed in the proof of Theorem \ref{thm:regTree}.
+However, it requires using a generalized Polya's urn or age-dependent branching process as well as delicate technical arguments.